amoe/edda/README.md

 You can test your service from the command line by setting the Host header.

     curl -D- -H "Host: eir.inf.susx.ac.uk" http://10.179.127.3/

+This is assuming that the HTTP service responds as the default host on the container IP.
+If the container ITSELF uses name-based virtual hosting, you're not in a great situation.
+The easiest route out of your situation is to set up an entry in `/etc/hosts` on shl1 itself, to make the host resolvable.

 ## Getting SSL certificates